George-Haughton/Project-1/README.md

 #### Functional Requirements
 Create the game screen in the top left of the screen taking up a space of 600px X 600px, which is a perfect size for the game as it is big enough to not strain the players eyes trying to look at a small box and small enough so it is not completely in your face and unnecessarily huge.
 Additionally, this size is perfect for a game of this nature, as games like this are enjoyable because of their simplicity; and this size provides that.

-Create a blue square that will be controlled by the players mouse.
-This will react instantly to the player's mouse movements so the player has complete control over their square.
+Create a blue square that will be controlled by the player's mouse movements.
+This square will react instantly to the player's mouse movements so the player has complete control over their square.

 Create a red square that an NPC (Non-Playable Charater) will control.
-This square will move at a slower speed to make sure it does not instantly catch the player.
+This square move at a slower speed to make sure it does not instantly catch the player.
 The NPC will follow the players square and try to collide with it 3 times to end the game.